Measuring the Intrinsic Dimension of Earth Representations: Results

 \subsection{Global and local ID of geographic INRs}

 \textbf{Global geographic INR ID is significantly lower than its ambient dimension but often greater than 2.} \Cref{tab:global_ids} presents global ID estimates for geographic INRs from pre-trained location encoders and commonly used geospatial image encoders.
 We observe that the global IDs are substantially lower than the ambient embedding dimensions ($D$) for all geographic INRs.
 SatCLIP and CSP embeddings are 256-dimensional while GeoCLIP uses 512 dimensions yet all ID estimates for these models fall below 14.
+In Appendix \Cref{tab:id_pca_ica_stacked}, we empirically verify the reliability of ID over other dimensionality reduction techniques such as PCA and ICA.
+We observe that the number of retained components in both PCA and ICA sharply rise with increasing $D$, while ID remains relatively stable.
+This is verified in Appendix \Cref{tab:id_pca_ica_stacked_b} where we observe that increasing the $D$ in SatCLIP does not accompany with it an improvement in task performance.

 The ID varies substantially by location encoder architecture.
 GeoCLIP shows IDs of 11-13 across distance-based estimators, CSP variants range from 3-6, while SatCLIP remains lowest at 2-2.5.
 Estimator choice also matters: Angle-based FisherS produces notably different patterns—yielding 8.08 for SatCLIP-L40 (versus 2-2.4 for distance-based methods MLE, MOM, TLE) but drops below 2 for CSP models.